Last Updated on 2nd March 2023 by Sophie Nadeau

 When it comes to any great road trip, planning is definitely the key in creating lasting and enjoyable memories.
 Here are some of the best fantastic road trip tips you should know about before planning your next adventure…

 From meandering coastal routes to National Park escapes, planning a great excursion in the form of a road trip is one of the easiest ways of getting off the beaten path, away from large tourist spots, and discovering places you would never have otherwise known existed.
+For more road trip inspiration, check out these top road trips in the USA.

 - Agree on a rough itinerary with your fellow passengers